tbenade/wercker-devcenter/source/articles/languages/go/golang-mongo.md

 * create a .godir file
 * Create your structs
 * Create a Unit Test
-* Create a wercker.json file
+* Create a wercker.yml file
+TODO: Add the 'bzr' package as the go mongodb driver 'mgo' depends on it
 * Push your changes to Github
 TODO: Create a Procfile and Heroku deploy target
 TODO: Add Mongolab